kglw-dot-net/phase1/setlists/_posts/2019-09-01-new-belgium-brewing-company-asheville-nc.md

 17. The Bitter Boogie

-Notes: This concert was recorded and released as the "Live in Asheville '19" album.
+Notes: This concert was recorded and released as the [Live in Asheville '19](/releases/live-in-asheville-2019) album.